-Finding: The landscaping plan provided indicates at least one plant unit of shrubs per 15 linear feet are to be planted on each side of the proposed buildings.
+Finding: The Hearings Officer notes that the landscaping plan provided indicates at least one plant unit of shrubs per 15 linear feet are to be planted on each side of the proposed buildings.
+The Hearings Officer finds that this meets the standard.